oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Default Language | English (UK) – AU Default | Required to support the Microsoft Office deployment and allow user productivity.<br>English (US) language pack is removed from the SOE as part of the English (UK) install.
 English (UK) contains the AU region language pack which is then set as default.
-Additional Language | Not Configured | Additional languages will be installed if required to meet agency requirements.
+Additional Language | Not Configured | Additional languages will be installed if required to meet organisation requirements.

 ### OneDrive for Business